bgz763/ICT-Security/h1-helsec.md

 To Elias's second point about training the staff, we could add that the one-time security awareness training is inadequate.
 Given the evolving nature of these threats and their ever-changing tactics, continuous and up-to-date security training is paramount.
 This approach guarantees that employees are informed about the latest attack methods before encountering them in real-world scenarios.

+Lastly, Elias mentions insurances.
+Even if the insurance includes BEC attacks, insurance companies are good at trying to get out of the liability for compensation.
+Virtu Financial disclosed a $6.9 million loss in a BEC attack in 2019 when cybercriminals hijacked an executive's email, instructing the accounting department to make fraudulent transfers to China.
+The insurance company refused to pay for the claim, attributing the loss to employee error, not unauthorized system access.
+(Tollefson 2020.)

 Last but not least, I'm not sure if the importance of AI in the growth of BEC attacks was brought up in Elias's presentation but according to Ledesma (2023) Artificial intelligence tools have played a pivotal role in the evolution of Business Email Compromise (BEC) campaigns, elevating their sophistication.
 The introduction of AI-driven chatbots such as ChatGPT has ushered in a new era, enabling the creation of highly convincing email content that lacks the typical indicators of deception, such as unusual language or subpar grammar.
 Another trend in BEC attacks involves the deployment of deepfakes, which encompass AI-generated videos, images, or voices that closely resemble the genuine individuals they are impersonating.
 Through the utilization of deepfake technology, assailants can replicate the voice of a CEO or another high-ranking executive during a meeting, introducing an additional dimension of authenticity to these malicious endeavors.
 (Ledesma 2023.)